 The winter cold brings enough despair, with cold and flu season, freezing temperatures, and the consistent need for deicer.
 But on top of sickness and the bitter cold, it can also usher in a specific plumbing program – frozen pipes.

 When the weather turns and the temperature dips below freezing and the water in your pipes freeze and swell, it can cause anything from a small leak, to a huge flooding of your home.
 HouseLogic.com published that water damage from broken pipes is one of the most usual homeowners insurance claims, with the standard claim costing approximately $5000.

 So what can you do if you think your pipes might be frozen?
 Teays Valley Service Experts is here to with a few tips.

-There are some signs that can reveal a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty distinct symbol that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just understand that not all plumbing pipes are in sight.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indicator that your pipes could be frozen.
+If you see a water line coated in frost or any lumps within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it sounds pretty simple to know if your water lines are frozen, just note that not all plumbing pipes are obvious.
+If you turn on the sink and the water isn’t moving, or not flowing properly, or your toilets won’t refill after your flush, that’s also a sign that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+As we said, first things first – power off your home’s water supply.
+Then, call a professional plumber right away.
+While you wait on the plumber to arrive, start soaking up the water with a mop, towels, sponges – whatever you have – to sop up as much water as you possibly can before it causes damage.
+If the damage is severe, go ahead and reach out to your insurance agent – the majority of homeowners insurance covers burst pipes that end up with water damage.